Brain Foods: The Science Behind Food and Brain Health

-The studies have it: our food and mood are connected in many ways.
+Emerging research reveals intricate connections between food and mood.
 On a molecular level, even our neurotransmitters, the “feel good” chemicals in the brain, are affected by the food we eat.
-Glucose, the building block of carbohydrate-rich foods like potatoes and grains, is responsible for the production of serotonin in the brain (5).
+Glucose, the building block of carbohydrate-rich foods like potatoes and grains, is responsible for the production of serotonin in the brain.
 Serotonin is a well-studied neurotransmitter responsible for balancing mood and anxiety.
 Eating whole-grain carbohydrates, like whole wheat bread and pasta, brown rice, and oatmeal, is best to maintain a steady blood glucose level.

 Not only what we eat, but how we eat affects how we feel.
-Intuitive eating practices, such as being mindful at mealtimes, respecting one’s body, and listening to internal hunger signals, have positively affected symptoms of depression, anxiety, disordered eating, and poor self-esteem (8).
+Intuitive eating practices, such as being mindful at mealtimes, respecting one’s body, and listening to internal hunger signals, have positively affected symptoms of depression, anxiety, disordered eating, and poor self-esteem.
+Developing a non-restrictive, flexible approach to food can enhance one’s relationship with eating and promote long-term mental well-being.

 Registered Dietitian Nutritionists (RDNs) have a special place in the care team regarding mental illness.
 Because food and the brain are connected on both a chemical and psychological level, medical nutrition therapy is necessary for maintaining mental health.
 Apart from depression and anxiety, other mental conditions that benefit from nutrition guidance include: